agisga/grpSLOPE/_posts/2016-8-19-basic-usage.md

 Group SLOPE (*gSLOPE*) is a penalized linear regression method that is used for adaptive selection of groups of significant predictors in a high-dimensional linear model.
 A unique property of the Group SLOPE method is that it offers group false discovery rate (*gFDR*) control (i.e., control of the expected proportion of irrelevant groups among the total number of groups selected by Group SLOPE).
-A detailed description of the method can be found in [D. Brzyski, A. Gossmann, W. Su, and M. Bogdan (2016) *Group SLOPE &mdash; adaptive selection of groups of predictors*](https://arxiv.org/abs/1610.04960).
+A detailed description of the method can be found in [D. Brzyski, A. Gossmann, W. Su, and M. Bogdan (2019) "Group SLOPE &mdash; adaptive selection of groups of predictors" Journal of the American Statistical Association](http://dx.doi.org/10.1080/01621459.2017.1411269) (or the 2016 [arXiv preprint](https://arxiv.org/abs/1610.04960)).

 Group SLOPE is implemented in the R package `grpSLOPE`.
 As an introduction to the R package, in the following we will walk through a basic usage demonstration.
 First, we will simulate some data, before we feed it into `grpSLOPE`, and subsequently examine the output.